SIMPLE DRAWINGS AND ILLUSTRATIONS

 Fill rule is Even/Odd.

-Besides these style endings, we also have a “close_path()” ending.
+Besides these style endings, you also have a “close_path()” ending.
 This ending, as the name refers to, closes the path without doing any further.
 This is very helpful in many ways.
-If you for example has a path consistent of 3 lines and needed to end the path.
+If you for example have a path consistent of 3 lines and need to end the path.
 Here you can just use the close_path() and the line will automatically find your first “x,y coordinate" and close the path.

-Before drawing lines we need to know where we want to start our new lines.
+Before you draw lines, you need to know where we want to start our new lines.

-After doing this, we are ready to start drawing lines.
-We draw lines by using the following method “Line_to (X:= ?[mm], Y:= ?[mm])”.
+After doing this, you are ready to start drawing lines.
+You draw lines by using the following method “Line_to (X:= ?[mm], Y:= ?[mm])”.

-“Display.” before the code is used to avoid complications in local names and the displays names.
-If you for example had a local variable called Line_to as well, then there would be a problem.
-In that case the editor will automatically assume that you want to use your own Line_to and put “Comp.” before the line_to like with the display.
+You can use “Display” before you use the code to avoid complications in local names and the displays names.
+If you for example have a local variable called Line_to as well, then you have a problem.
+In that case, the editor will automatically assume that you want to use your own Line_to and put “Comp.” before the line_to like with the display.

-Now that most common used drawing code has been covered let’s try a drawing example.
-In the following examples you’ll be creating a rectangle in 2 different ways.
+Now that we have covered the most commonly used drawing code, let’s try a drawing example.
+In the following examples, you’ll be creating a rectangle in 2 different ways.
 First method is to show how you’ll use lines and paths to create the Rectangle.
 Second method is to show the simple way.
-The end result will be identical for both methods.
+The result will be identical for both methods.

 To use this method you’ll need to combine all the knowledge you just got by reading this tutorial.

 - First thing you need to do is to setup your view_region.
-This is the first thing we do every time we have a view of anything in VIGO6.
+This is the first thing you do every time you have a view of anything in VIGO6.

-- Now we can start to make our drawing code.
+- Now you can start to make our drawing code.
 First thing in the code is to setup our Pen and Brush.

 - Next is to make the drawing itself.
-Here we need to use both paths and lines.
+Here you need to use both paths and lines.

-- Now we finished drawing our rectangle.
-Following is the end result:
+- Now you finished drawing our rectangle.
+Following is the result:

 - First thing you need to do here is also to setup your view_region.
-This is the first thing we do every time we have a view of anything in VIGO6 as mentioned before.
+This is the first thing you do every time you have a view of anything in VIGO6 as mentioned before.

-- When finished setting up our view_region we are ready to make our code.
+- When you have set up our view_region, then you are ready to make your code.

-- Now we finished making our drawing code for the second rectangle.
+- Now you are finished with making our drawing code for the second rectangle.
 Following is the end result:

 You should now be prepared to make your own simple drawings.
-How to make more advanced drawings will be explained in another tutorial.
+We will explain how to make more advanced drawings in another tutorial.

 ADVANCED DRAWINGS AND ILLUSTRATIONS

-The program is named "SVG to COPP converter" and the is used to convert SVG vector graphic to COPP code.
-This is very helpfull so we don't have to draw our more advanced illustrations manually how we just did in the example above.
+We have named the program "SVG to COPP converter" and we use it to convert SVG vector graphic to COPP code.
+This is very helpful, so we don’t have to draw our more advanced illustrations manually, like we just did in the example above.

-We advice you to use either Illustrator or the free alternative Inkscape which we know is supported by our converter.
-Below is some information which is needed when saving the svg files to insure a usable result in VIGO6.
+We advise you to use either Illustrator or the free alternative Inkscape which we know is supported by our converter.
+Below is some information, which you need when you save the svg files to insure a usable result in VIGO6.